willemmanuel/innisfree/docs/master_test_plan.md

 	1. Unauthorized users cannot access said functionality
 	2. Authorized users can access said functionality
 - Unit tests will also be created to make sure that related method calls (e.g. from before\_action and before\_filter) will activate if the coded condition is true, and act as expected.
+- We have assigned members of the team to create unit tests on different sections of the site to complete the coverage percentage requirements:
+  - Domenic: Users Controller
+  - Xavier: Residents Controller
+  - Robert: Appointments Controller
+  - Will: Cars Controller
+  - Zoe: Doctors Helper, Doctors Model, Houses Model
+  - Bethany: Users Model

 ####Models
  - appointment.rb